City of Melbourne is making it easier for all residents to access the benefits of more affordable renewable energy, no matter where they live.

 On this page you can:

-Power Melbourne will also offer a simple option for residents and businesses to purchase trusted local renewable energy associated with the community batteries.
+In future, Power Melbourne will also offer a simple option for residents and businesses to purchase trusted local renewable energy associated with the community batteries.
 Purchasing this energy will be as easy as switching your electricity supplier to Power Melbourne.

 Check out City of Melbourne's Power Melbourne YouTube Channel for a series of short videos.